YouTube and Neil Postman's vengeful ghost

 Tech monopolies should be a bipartisan concern, transcending culture wars - they affect everyone who uses the internet, no matter their ideology.
 Most of the people writing about them are on the far left.
 [NB.
 I am addressing a bipartisan audience, which is the biggest benefit of speaking at the BOIF!!]

 It is mad that one company stands to gain from the majority of (non-adult) videos posted online.
-YouTube’s monopoly is worrying because it gives them an unheard-of amount of leverage over internet users and an undue
+YouTube’s monopoly is worrying because it gives them an unheard-of amount of leverage over the way people interact with the internet, and an undue influence over shifts in politics and culture.

 I suggested applying the principle of ‘interoperability’ to video streaming and sharing.
 An example of an ‘interoperable’ technology is email - if your email provider does something to annoy you, like change its UI or ramp up its ads, you can simply switch to another one.
 There’ll be some hassle but you can still talk to all the same people, and you won’t be cut off from any service that requires an email address.
 [If YouTube ramps up its ads - it already has multiple times in the past few years - you’re stuck!
 You’ll have to stay on the platform for videos that aren’t posted elsewhere.
 There are a few ‘minimal’ mirrors of YouTube, but their creators are breaking the law.]